secretbosscode/nzbidx/README.md

 Manifests under ``k8s/`` provide a minimal ``Deployment`` and ``Service`` for the API (which also runs the ingest worker) with readiness and liveness probes.
 See [`docs/k8s.md`](docs/k8s.md) for usage notes and persistence considerations.

+## Donate

+If you find this project useful, consider supporting its development by donating to the following Bitcoin address:

+`bitcoin:BC1QT3CSUJELEDXRXTRNQHQCY93DW0D07SYHT5V9XF`